 The Financial Controller and Deputy Director of Finance shall be responsible to the Chief Financial Officer for keeping all financial procedures under review and will implement changes to procedures or systems as may be necessary for efficient and effective financial control.

 The Financial Controller is accountable to the Chief Financial Officer for reporting the annual financial statements to Audit and Risk Committee following the end of the Financial Year.
 The Financial Controller is responsible for reporting financial performance and estimates of future financial performance throughout the year to Planning and Resources Committee, UEB, Finance Committee and Council.

 The minimum period for the retention of financial records and related documents shall be specified in the Records Management Policy.

 The Seal of the University shall be only be used when approved by any two of the following officials of the University, with notification provided to Council at the next available opportunity:

 - Vice Chair;

 The same officials are also authorised to sign all documents to which the Seal of the University is attached.

-All accounting and supporting records are subject to annual audit by the External Auditors.
+All accounting and supporting records are subject to annual audit by External Auditors.
 External audit will provide an opinion to the governing body on whether funds (including public funds) have been applied for the intended purposes and on whether the financial statements provide a true and fair view of the financial results for the year.
-External audit must also form a view about whether an HEI is a going concern.
+The external audit must also form a view about whether the University is a going concern.